2010 ICC Africa Under-19 Championships

 The 2010 ICC Africa Under-19 Championships or 2010 ICC Africa Under-19 World Cup Qualifiers were two cricket events organised by the African Cricket Association.
 The championships were played over two divisions and provided African U-19 teams with the chance to qualify for the 2012 U-19 World Cup.
-The second division was held from 26–30 July in Big Bend, Swaziland and the first division from 29 August-5 September in Windhoek, Namibia.
+The second division was held from 26 to 30 July in Big Bend, Swaziland and the first division from 29 August-5 September in Windhoek, Namibia.

 Division two

 This was only the second playing of Division Two and it followed the same round-robin format as the previous year.
-The venue and dates were confirmed in May to be at Big Bend, a small village in the Lowveld region of Swaziland, from 26–30 July.
+The venue and dates were confirmed in May to be at Big Bend, a small village in the Lowveld region of Swaziland, from 26 to 30 July.
 All matches were played on three fields at and around the Ubombo Country Club.
 The winners would be promoted to the Division One Tournament.

 Teams

 The following five teams took part in the tournament: